MatuaDoc/OnslowCollege.github.io/12dtc/projman/assessment.md

 ### Requirements

-1. the thematic elements of the game must promote the educational topic that you have chosen
+1. the thematic elements of the game must promote the educational topic of your choice (below)
-2. a user should be able to make a decision about the sort of attack (or weapon) they will choose
+2. a user should be able to make a decision about the sort of attack/weapon/etc. they will choose
 3. the amount of damage for each successful attack (by both player and computer) will be determined by the selected attack, as well as a random component
 4. the battle will continue until either the player's or computer's character is defeated
    - it may take several attacks for a player to be defeated
+5. there must be at least five opponents to battle
+6. if a user wins a battle, they are rewarded money
+7. if a user loses a battle, the game is over
+8. after each battle, the user must be offered a chance to purchase healing in exchange for money or continue

+### Possible topics

+- Dental Hygiene Simulator — fight plaque, tartar, and tooth decay
+- Fenix Right: Student Mediator — help resolve arguments between students
+- Pokémon Onslow Teal — battle your teachers' favourite Pokémon!
+  - note: Doc's favourite is Gengar 👻

 ## Option 3: Interactive fiction